 After the hearing on our motion, the Assistant State Attorney did not make any legal argument in support of the legality of the search.
 The Court found that based on the facts presented the allegations in the search warrant were false, based on illegally obtained evidence, or unsupported to the extend that the entire warrant and all evidence gained from it had to be suppressed.

-After granting our motion to suppress, the prosecutor acknowledge that the motion was dispositive (which means that the prosecutor had no evidence to support any of the charges).
+After granting our motion to suppress, the prosecutor acknowledged that the motion was dispositive (which means that the prosecutor had no evidence to support any of the charges).
 Therefore, the trial court also granted our motion to dismiss.

 Manufacture of Cultivation of Cannabis under Florida Statute Section F.S.
-893.13(1)(a) is a third degree felony punishable by five years in Florida State Prison.
-If more than 25 plants are found in the home, the prosecutor could charge the offense as a second degree felony punishable by 15 years in Florida State Prison.
+893.13(1)(a) is a third-degree felony punishable by five years in Florida State Prison.
+If more than 25 plants are found in the home, the prosecutor could charge the offense as a second-degree felony punishable by 15 years in Florida State Prison.

-In many of these cases it come down to fighting to suppress the evidence because of any mistake made by any law enforcement officer.
+In many of these cases, it come down to fighting to suppress the evidence because of any mistake made by any law enforcement officer.
 Your criminal defense attorney for the cultivation of marijuana case must take the deposition of each officer involved in the initial investigation that lead to the search warrant, investigate any steps taken thereafter to execute the search warrant, and examine every aspect of the arrest and interrogation of the person suspected of manufacture or cultivation of cannabis in Florida.